DaveJay3002/ML-Notes/Adding Data.md

-Instead of getting more data of every type in the data, ad more data of the types where error analysis has indicated it might help.
+Instead of getting more data of every type in the dataset, focus on adding more data for the types where error analysis has indicated it might help.

 # Data Augmentation

-For image data, we can take the training example and crop it, or rotate it or mirror it.
-We can also add distortions to the images to create new images.
+For image data, we can take the training examples and apply transformations like cropping, rotating, or mirroring the images.
+Additionally, we can add distortions to the images to create new variants, which enrich the dataset.

 ![[Pasted image 20241010130634.png]]

-For audios we can augment them by adding some type of background noise or disturbance to the audio.
+For audio data, we can augment them by introducing background noise or disturbances, simulating real-world conditions.

 ![[Pasted image 20241010130807.png]]

-To augment the images of letters then we can use the fonts in the computer with different contrasts, colors, etc.
+When working with images of letters, we can use different fonts, colors, contrasts, and other visual variations from a computer to create augmented examples.

-How to augment the data so that it helps the algorithm rather than confusing it.
+It's important to augment the data in ways that improve the algorithm's learning rather than confusing it with irrelevant variations.
+Carefully chosen augmentations help the model generalize better to unseen data.